pcyyyy/BioBGT/README.md

 2. Dataset:

-   ADHD-200 dataset is provided (xx).
+   ADHD-200 dataset is provided in folder 'dataset'.

    ABIDE can be downloaded from: https://fcon_1000.projects.nitrc.org/indi/abide/